Puzzlepart/js-sites-core/Schema.md

 Attibute|Type|Description
 --------|----|-----------
-Name|string|The Name of the Folder, required attribute DefaultValues|Key/Value Pair|The DefaultValues of the Folder, required attribute
+Name|string|The Name of the Folder, required attribute DefaultValues|Key/Value Pair|The DefaultValues of the Folder, optional attribute

 ###NavigationNode